onlyquake/xonotic-wiki/Nexball.md

 *Basketball*
 - Catch or pick up the ball?
 Just run into the ball.
 - Steal the ball?
-Click or press alternate-fire while close to a ball carrier.
+Use the Ball Stealer's primary attack or press secondary fire while close to a ball carrier.
 - Shoot the ball?
-Click or press fire.
+Use the Ball Stealer's primary attack

 Map Entities
 ------------